Abdul-Basith-R/Real-Estate-Rental-Market-Segmentation/README.md

 # Real-Estate-Rental-Market-Segmentation
-For more detalis view th pdf file in this repositary for better understandin
+For more detalis view the pdf file in this repositary for better understandin